Guillrey Anthony Andal: As an educator

 Andal was a youth minister at the University of the Philippines-Diliman Chaplaincy Office from 2005 to 2006.
 From 2008 to 2010, he taught religious studies at Sacred Heart School - Ateneo de Cebu for his regency.
 He worked as a radio commentator for a weekly youth-oriented political talk show on Radio Veritas-Manila, from 2011 to 2014.
 He served as the director of St. Isidore High School in Malaybalay City, Bukidnon from 2014 to 2017.
 His experiences as an educator in Bukidnon led him to pursue his doctoral studies at Loyola Marymount University.

 Activity

 Andal during the launching of the ZamPen InnoHive.

+Board memberships

 Andal serves as a trustee at Ateneo de Davao University, Ateneo de Naga University, Xavier University – Ateneo de Cagayan, Xavier School, and Sacred Heart School – Ateneo de Cebu.

 He also serves as the current president of the Zamboanga Basilan Sulu Tawi-Tawi Association of Private Schools (ZAMBASULTAPS), the regional director of the Catholic Educational Association of the Philippines (CEAP) for Region 9, and the regional program director of the Private Education Assistance Committee for Region 9.

+Institutional partnerships

-He also assisted in developing partnerships for AdZU with other institutions such as Ateneo de Manila University to open the Master of Laws program, the first in Region 9, as well as with organizations such as SM Supermalls, the Nayong Pilipino Foundation, DTI, DOST, and DICT.
+Andal assisted in developing partnerships for AdZU with other institutions such as Ateneo de Manila University to open the Master of Laws program, the first in Region 9, as well as with organizations such as SM Supermalls, the Nayong Pilipino Foundation, DTI, DOST, and DICT.